History of Easter Island in Timeline

 1974: Barthel discusses oral tradition of island names

-According to Barthel in 1974, oral tradition states that the island was first named "Te pito o te kainga a Hau Maka", meaning "The little piece of land of Hau Maka".
+In 1974, Barthel discussed the oral tradition that the island was first named "Te pito o te kainga a Hau Maka", meaning "The little piece of land of Hau Maka".

 On January 24, 1975, television arrived on Easter Island, with the inauguration of a station of Televisión Nacional de Chile.